World

 Recommendations for Future Elections:

 Transitioning to electronic voting has garnered support as a way to minimize electoral fraud and logistical challenges.
-However, experts caution full digitization without addressing infrastructure gaps and cybersecurity risks.
+However, experts caution against full digitization without addressing infrastructure gaps and cybersecurity risks.

 Strengthening the independence of INEC and implementing Justice Uwais Electoral Reform Panel recommendations could restore trust in the electoral system.